Terminal Agents Suffice for Enterprise Automation: Additional Experiments

 The gains from the planner-executor design are not uniform across platforms or difficulty levels.
 With Sonnet 4.6, the largest improvement appears on ERPNext (+6.8pp), where tasks often involve multi-step workflows with dependencies between records.
 On ServiceNow, the single agent is slightly better (73.6\% vs.\ 71.5\%), and with Opus 4.6 the planner-executor actually regresses on GitLab (76.1\% vs.\ 80.2\%).
 This indicates that the planning overhead can be counterproductive when tasks are straightforward enough that direct execution suffices.
 Designing a process where the agent decides to invoke a planning agent before proceeding might give the main agent the flexibility to bypass this step if deemed unnecessary.

-A closer look at ERPNext reveals that the planner-executor system disproportionately helps on harder tasks: of the 24 tasks where it improved over the single agent, 13 were rated as hard by the linguists we hired.
-These tasks consist of more complex multi-step workflows and typically require creating multiple dependent records with non-obvious field configurations.
+A closer look at ERPNext reveals that the planner-executor system disproportionately helps on harder tasks: of the 24 tasks where it improved over the single agent, 13 come from templates labelled hard (Appendix~\ref{sec:task-creation}), meaning their goals chain several dependent subtasks.
+These tasks typically require creating multiple linked records with non-obvious field configurations.
 In these scenarios, the planner spends a substantial fraction of its budget exploring the system by querying DocType schemas, checking existing records, and verifying field semantics before producing a structured execution plan.
 This exploratory phase can surface information that a single agent, interleaving exploration with execution, is more likely to overlook.
 For instance, by querying a DocType schema rather than a record's current value, the planner may discover that a field's human-readable label contradicts its programmatic name, resolving an ambiguity before the executor encounters it (see example in Appendix~\ref{sec:mas-case-study}).

 However, the benefit diminishes as model capability increases.
 With Opus 4.6, the stronger model appears to internalize the planning step, and the overall accuracy gap disappears almost entirely.
 This suggests that explicit multi-agent orchestration primarily compensates for limitations in the underlying model's ability to reason over complex task structures, rather than providing an architectural advantage that scales with model capability.